• Skip to main content

 Serving suggestions

-1) Makes a delicious light lunch, on its own, in a sandwich, wrap or pita bread.
+1) as a light lunch/healthy meal, on its own, in a sandwich, wrap or pita bread.
 I love it with a spoonful of cranberry chutney.

-2) Serve as a snack/light meal in lettuce wraps.
+2) as a snack in lettuce wraps or with crackers.

 Top tips